Two Men and a Truck in Colorado Springs is collecting donations for a Florence thrift store

-FLORENCE, Colo.
-(KKTV) - For a couple days this month, Kim Nuss let some families in need go on a school clothing shopping spree in her thrift store in downtown Florence for free.
+For a couple of days in August, Kim Nuss let some families in need go on a school clothing shopping spree in her thrift store in downtown Florence for free.

 "To qualify, they just needed to be foster care or homeless or on free lunch," Nuss said.
 "It didn't matter their ages.
 If they had siblings, they were invited as well."